Removing Wrong Answers

-When I began really pursuing God with my whole heart to answer this question, the first thing He did was take me step-by-step to fully understand what exactly free will is.
+When I began really pursuing God with my whole heart to answer this question, the first thing He did was take me step-by-step to fully understand exactly what free will is.
 It was shocking how little I actually comprehended when I began to examine the concept.
-It was easiest to understand once I looked at it from the beginning of the history of man.
+It was easy to understand once I looked at it from the beginning of the history of man.

 Adam and Eve

-Prior to creation, God had lots of servants – a Heavenly host including the angels.
+Prior to creation, God had lots of servants – Heavenly hosts including the angels.
 Then He wanted children – a family.
-In order for this new creation to have free will, they had to have a choice and He had to give them the authority to make it.
-God made Adam and Eve perfect and complete, just like Him.
+In order for this new creation to have free will, they had to make a choice and He had to give them the authority to make it.
+God made Adam and Eve perfect and complete just like Him.
 He placed them in a perfect garden He created and gave Earth to them:

 Think of the destiny of man like a tree with a V-shaped trunk.
 One side of the trunk leads to branches (our lives) filled with leaves (people who eventually become children of God).
 If they chose not to eat from the tree of knowledge, every branch would lead to a leaf (a child of God) because they would still be connected to God.
 There would be no sin and no separation from God.

 The other side of the trunk is the path that was chosen when Adam and Eve ate the fruit from the tree of knowledge.
-It is a cluster of live and dead branches.
-Live branches (people living out the destiny God planned for them) lead to paths God intends for us and produces many leaves (children of God) along the way.
-Withered branches with no leaves are people who never become part of God’s family, whose lives are lived without considering the destiny God created them for.
+It is a cluster of living and dead branches.
+Living branches (people living out the destiny God planned for them) lead to paths God intends for us and produces many leaves (children of God) along the way.
+Withered branches with no leaves represent people who never become part of God’s family, whose lives are lived without fulfilling the destiny for which God created them.

 This is why it says:

-It is important to note that before Adam and Eve made their choice, they had complete authority over the Earth; it was given to a human man and woman with a physical body.
-(Genesis 3) Satan had to be in a physical body (of a snake) to get that authority from them.
-Although neither Satan nor Lucifer was named in the aforementioned verse, Ezekiel 28:13 tells us that Satan was the anointed cherub sent to Eden.
+It is important to note that before they made their choice, Adam and Eve, in their human physical form, had complete authority over the Earth.
+(Genesis 3) Satan had to appear to them in a physical body (a snake) in order to seize that authority from them.
+Although neither Satan nor Lucifer was named in the aforementioned verse, Ezekiel 28:14 tells us that Satan was the anointed cherub sent to Eden.

-Jesus approached and breaking the silence, said to them, “All authority (all power of rule) in heaven and on earth has been given to Me.”
-(Matthew 28:18)
+Jesus approached, and breaking the silence, said to them, “All authority (all power of rule) in heaven and on earth has been given to Me.”
+(Matthew 28:18 AMPC)

 This is basic to the idea of free will.
 The choices we make determine not only how fruitful our lives are here on Earth, but what branches are open to us in the future.
 Knowing God exists doesn’t change the fact that you still have the right to choose to do it His way or not.
 Adam and Eve walked and talked with God, yet they still chose to do what God had told them not to do.

 The Lord regretted that He had made mankind on the earth, and He was [deeply] grieved in His heart.
-(Genesis 6:6)
+(Genesis 6:6 AMP)

 Only When Necessary

 This answer satisfied me for many years.
-After all, God spoke to me and it was fifteen years before I even knew why He said what He did and how it was coming to pass in my own life.
-During that time, it was hard to hold onto the promise He had given me, year after year.
-I could definitely understand how hearing his audible voice gave me the strength I needed when it would have been easier to just give up.
+After all, God spoke to me and it was fifteen years before I even knew why He said what He did and how it would come to pass in my own life.
+During that time, it was hard to hold onto the promise He had given me year after year.
+Hearing his audible voice gave me the strength I needed when it would have been easier to just give up.

-Although this answer is true, it still doesn’t explain why some people die without the opportunity to know God even exists.
+Although this answer is true, it still doesn’t explain why some people die without ever knowing that God exists.
 Why would a loving God not speak to people before they perish?
 Surely it was “necessary” for them to hear His voice?

 To understand why God limits His interaction is a big topic which we will address in another article.